 Free Tax Filing

-Each spring we offer free, volunteer-run tax clinics for Prince Edward County residents with modest incomes who are not self-employed.
+We offer free, year-round tax filing for Prince Edward County residents with modest incomes who are not self-employed.
 PELC tax clinics are part of the Community Volunteer Income Tax Program, funded by the Canada Revenue Agency and United Way Hastings & Prince Edward.
 Our staff and volunteers can also coach you through filing your own tax return, and help identify benefits and programs you may be eligible for.

 Visit our Free Tax Clinics page for more details.